Las Cruces High School: Rivalry

 LCHS has a long-standing rivalry with Mayfield, the city's second-oldest public high school, with the annual football clash between the schools routinely attracting more than 20,000 fans.
 LCHS and MHS have combined to win 11 of the past 20 New Mexico state championships in football, with the annual year-end game between the schools almost invariably determining the district title.
 The Mayfield-Las Cruces high school football rivalry was voted the 9th best in the nation by rivals.com in 2008.
 The documentary film Cruces Divided is based on this rivalry.

 Athletics

 LCHS competes in the New Mexico Activities Association (NMAA), as a class 6A school in District 3.
 In 2014, NMAA realigned the state's schools in to six classifications and adjusted district boundaries.
-In addition to Las Cruces High School, the schools in District 3-6A include: Oñate High School, Mayfield High School, Gadsden High School, Hobbs High School, and Carlsbad High School (New Mexico).
+In addition to Las Cruces High School, the schools in District 3-6A include Alamogordo High School, Centennial High School, Clovis High School, Hobbs High School, and Organ Mountain High School.
 From its opening until the opening of the Pan American Center, the New Mexico State Aggies men's basketball team played its home games at the LCHS gym, and the West first round games of the 1959 NCAA University Division basketball tournament were held there, one of only two high school gymnasiums to host games of the tournament (the other being Capitol Hill High School in Oklahoma City).